-The Best Thru-Hiking Tents of 2023
+The Best Thru-Hiking Tents of 2024

 Choosing a tent for your thru-hike is a big deal, but it’s also probably the least stressful house shopping experience you’ll have in your lifetime.
 Enjoy it.
-The best tents for thru-hiking strike a balance between weight, livable space, ease of pitch, and stability.
+The best tents for thru-hiking strike a balance between weight, cost, durability, livable space, ease of pitch, and stability.

 Your tent should also be stable in snow, breathable in areas of high humidity, and waterproof.
-You should be able to comfortably keep your sleeping bag away from tent walls to prevent dampness, and also get in and out easily, sit up comfortably, and have enough space (if hiking with a partner) where you don’t feel like you’re whacking them every time you move or put a layer on.
+You should be able to comfortably keep your sleeping bag away from tent walls to prevent dampness, and also get in and out easily, sit up comfortably, and have enough space (if hiking with a partner) where you don’t feel like you’re whacking them every time you move or put on a layer.

 One note before we dig in: In the interest of consistency, all listed weights below represent the minimum trail weight, which includes the tent itself, rain fly (if applicable), and poles (if applicable).
 It does NOT include the weight of stakes, stuff sacks, or a footprint.